Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Related Work

 \subsection{Deformable Object Manipulation}

 Robotic manipulation of general deformable objects relies on a combination of different sensor measurements.
 The RGB images or RGB-Depth data are widely used for deformable object manipulation~\cite{Miller:2011:AGA,Li:2016:MSS,Alarcon:2016:ADM}.
 Fiducial markers can also be printed on the deformable object to improve the manipulation performance~\cite{bersch2011bimanual}.
-Besides visual perception, information from other sensors can also be helpful, like use of contact force sensing to maintain the tension~\cite{kruse2015collaborative}.
+In addition to visual perception, information from other sensors can also be helpful, like the use of contact force sensing to maintain the tension~\cite{kruse2015collaborative}.
 In many cases, simulation techniques are used for manipulation planning.
-Clegg et al.~\cite{clegg2017learning} use reinforcement learning to train a controller for haptics-based manipulation.
-Bai et al.~\cite{bai2016dexterous} use physically-based optimization to learn a deformable object manipulation policy for a dexterous gripper.
-These simulation-based approaches need accurate deformation material properties, which can be hard.
+Clegg \emph{et al.}~\cite{clegg2017learning} use reinforcement learning to train a controller for haptics-based manipulation.
+Bai \emph{et al.}~\cite{bai2016dexterous} use physically-based optimization to learn a deformable object manipulation policy for a dexterous gripper.
+McConachie \emph{et al.} ~\cite{mcconachie2017bandit} formulate model selection for deformable object manipulation and introduces a utility metric to measure the performance of a specific model.
+These simulation-based approaches need accurate deformation material properties, which can be difficult to achieve.
 Data-driven techniques have been used to design the control policies for deformable object manipulation.
 Yang \emph{et al.}~\cite{yang2017repeatable} propose an end-to-end framework to learn a control policy using deep learning techniques for folding clothes.
-Cusumano-Towner \emph{et al.}~\cite{cusumano2011bringing} learn a Hidden Markov Model (HMM) using a sequence of manipulation actions and observations.
+Cusumano-Towner \emph{et al.} ~\cite{cusumano2011bringing} learn a Hidden Markov Model (HMM) using a sequence of manipulation actions and observations.